O.J. Simpson Is Free: ‘Social Media Is Everywhere’ So The Juice Isn’t As Loose As People Think

 Simpson has been convicted of spousal battery against his late wife, Nicole Brown Simpson.
 Bondi stresses that his reputation alone makes him a concern, as his destructive behavior is well documented, such as road rage, breaking into his girlfriend’s home, which she included in the parole board letter.
 O.J. also has some offenses that are minor, but still indicate that he doesn’t follow the rules.

 These minor offenses include civil theft of television signals and speeding with his boat through an area deemed a manatee zone, which she conveyed to the folks in charge of his parole.
 Not to mention the burden that the local law enforcement agency will have thrust upon them in the town that Simpson should pick as home.
 The notoriety of Simpson and this case is expected to cause a commotion when it comes to reporters and photographers.
-If the parole board does by chance grant him a move to Florida, Bondi is asking for O.J. to be fitted with a bracelet monitoring system.,
+If the parole board does by chance grant him a move to Florida, Bondi is asking for O.J. to be fitted with a bracelet monitoring system.

-If he is allowed to come to Florida, which is a possibility, states Bondi, Florida will put some tough restrictions on him, many already in place for all paroles.
-She also said that “social media is everywhere” so if he has so much as takes a sip of alcohol while out in public, someone will catch him.
+If he is allowed to come to Florida, which is a possibility, states Bondi, Florida will put some tough restrictions on him, many already in place for all parolees.
+She also said that “social media is everywhere” so if he has so much as a sip of alcohol while out in public, someone will catch him.
 The best case scenario for Bondi is that he doesn’t come to Florida at all.

 [Featured Image by Brooke Keast/AP Images]